Our Expert Tutors Can Help With Difficult Assignments.

 b.
 A new 10 percent tax bracket is carved out of the 15 percent bracket.

 d.
-The tax act also expands the child credit and the Earned Income Tax Credit (EITC)
+Tax act also expands the child credit and Earned Income Tax Credit

 e. reduces marriage penalties